Light Dark

 Example

-// Simple failure
+// Simple failure (halts the run)

 fail("Something went wrong")

-// Failure with details
+// Failure with structured details

 fail("Validation failed", {"field": "email", "error": "invalid format"})